Zhang Enli: “Cognac left a profound impression on me"

 For a certain type of person nature suggests a kind of extreme, untouchable wildness.
 For the artist Zhang Enli, nature is a prominent theme in everything, representing 'visages' of the world in a broader sense.

-Cognac, which some people in France consider to be one of the most beautiful places in the country and others view as just another petit village, lies in the Nouvelle-Aquitaine region, about four hundred- and eighty-five-kilometers south-west of Paris.
+Cognac, which some people in France consider to be one of the most beautiful places in the country and others view as just another petit village, lies in the Nouvelle-Aquitaine region, about four hundred- and eighty-five-kilometres south-west of Paris.

 “Cognac is a magnificent town,” Zhang Enli states after visiting Maison Hennessy, whose cognac estate lies there.
 “What moved me most about Hennessy is that it comes from nature, and its constant quest for perfection within a traditional, artisanal framework,” Enli recalls.